lokxii/Mac-trackpad-mapper/README.md

 [x] Does not create window
 [x] Highly configurable

+I personally use this to play Osu! on Mac with trackpad.

 ## Modifying rule
 There is a function `map` in main.c that converts normalized finger position on trackpad to absolute coordinate of cursor on Screen.